Legion (novella series): Background

 Sanderson wrote the first story on the flight home from France in the summer of 2011.
 It "came from an idea I'd been kicking around in my head for a few months, and the time seemed right to explore it on paper.
 When finished, I sent it out to my agent - and we had a Hollywood option by the end of the year.

 Plot

 Legion

-Legion (2012) tells the story of Stephen Leeds, better known as 'Legion', a man whose unique mental condition allows him to generate multitude of personae.
+Legion (2012) tells the story of Stephen Leeds, better known as 'Legion', a man whose unique mental condition allows him to generate a multitude of personae.
 He is a brilliant problem solver, rich and quite good at what he does, helped by his hallucinations.
 However, he would rather be left alone, and that means no researchers or psychologists who want to get to the bottom of his abilities.

 But then Legion receives a letter with a mysterious, impossible picture, and he can't resist traveling the world to search for answers.
 He must track down a missing inventor who disappeared with a camera that can take pictures of the past.
 Helped by Monica, who is also searching for the inventor, he travels to Jerusalem to solve the problem.